Complete Book Marketing Plan

 Email Tools

-I’ll say it just one more time: email marketing is your most important way to connect with your fans.
-There’s a good chance you’ll need to invest in your email service provider too, so carefully weigh your options when deciding how to email your readers.
+I’ll say it again: email marketing is your most important way to connect with your fans.
+You’ll likely need to invest in your email service provider, too, so carefully weigh your options when deciding how to email your readers.

-1. Really Good Emails – If you want to send better emails (or even the best emails!) you need to sign up for the Really Good Emails newsletter.
-They curate a searchable site full of the best emails.
+• Really Good Emails – If you want to send better emails (or even the best emails!), you need to sign up for the Really Good Emails newsletter.
+They curate a searchable site with the best emails.
 Like, the absolute best.

-2. MailChimp – With MailChimp’s free services for up to 2,000 subscribers and 10,000 emails sent a month, they are the best option for new and novice entrepreneurs.
+• MailChimp – With free services for up to 2,000 subscribers and 10,000 emails sent monthly, MailChimp is the best option for new and novice entrepreneurs.

 Social Media Tools

-Social Media is a great means of engaging in continual, low-effort marketing.
-Ideally, you’ll focus your media efforts on the social media your readers are most likely to engage with.
+Social Media is an excellent means of engaging in continual, low-effort marketing.
+Ideally, you’ll focus your media efforts on the social media your readers will most likely engage with.
 Once you’ve pinned down the form of media, start posting regularly.

-2. Hootsuite – For authors and creators with a few books in their catalog and a moderately sized social media presence, Hootsuite will be perfect.
-Their plan includes post scheduling, a single dashboard for all profiles, and comment responding.
+• Hootsuite – For authors and creators with a few books in their catalog and a moderately sized social media presence, Hootsuite will be perfect.
+Their plan includes post-scheduling, a single dashboard for all profiles, and comment responses.

-3. Sprout Social – With the widest set of tools included, Sprout is also more business-focused than other social media tools.
-That means they emphasize selling and connecting with buyers over more traditional posting and sharing.
+• Sprout Social – With the broadest set of tools, Sprout is also more business-focused than other social media tools.
+That means they emphasize selling and connecting with buyers over traditional posting and sharing.

 Website Tools

 There is plenty of publishing advice that will push you to use KDP and Amazon to sell your book.
 And you might want to do that.
-But you absolutely, 100% cannot skip having your own website.
-Your website will serve as a hub for all of your content (like your blog, videos, or podcasts) as well as a home for your product pages.
+But you absolutely must have your website.
+Your website will be a hub for all your content (like your blog, videos, or podcasts) and a home for your product pages.

-Selling on your own site is more than just profitable; it’s also key to building a community of fans and giving them a place to find the latest and greatest from you.
+Selling on your site is more than just profitable; it’s also vital to building a community of fans and giving them a place to find the latest and greatest from you.

-1. WordPress – Easy to use and inexpensive, WordPress provides the tools you need to build a website and maintain a blog.
-And with a vast ‘Plug-In’ library, you can adapt the basic site to fit your specific needs.
+• WordPress – Easy to use and inexpensive, WordPress provides the tools you need to build a website and maintain a blog.
+With a vast ‘Plug-In’ library, you can adapt the basic site to fit your needs.

-2. Shopify – Most well known as an ecommerce service, Shopify makes it easy to create a website to sell your products.
-Their design features and blogging options aren’t bad either.
+• Shopify – Most well-known as an ecommerce service, Shopify makes creating a website to sell your products easy.
+Their design features and blogging options aren’t bad, either.

 Conclusion